 Sounds crazy right?
 But these days most of us carry a smartphone and the cameras are fantastic on some of them.
 Both Graham and I have smartphones capable of shooting in raw.

 While they’re no replacement for the DSLR, if you don’t have the time or inclination to learn, a smartphone can still produce some fabulous images.
 I took this photo on my smartphone as a jpeg on our safari in Tanzania.

 We use the Samsung Galaxy and the camera functions are terrific.
 Because it’s waterproof, we use ours in the rain rather than taking out the DSLR.

 It’ll even shoot underwater – although I’ve never tried it.
 It shoots in raw too so you have greater flexibility in editing later!

 Point & Shoot

 There are many DSLR models to choose from.
-We both have a Canon 5d Mk ii (we’d love to upgrade to the Mk iv but our pockets are just not deep enough).
+We have a Canon 5d Mk iv and a Canon 5DSR.
 These cameras don’t come cheap at around £3000 for the body only but you can find entry level models for around £300.